yixiaoyx/time-tracker/README.md

-# trackattack
+# Trackattack

-COMP4920 Time Tracker
+This is a desktop app for time management, created by:

+See User Guide and Documentation for details.

-Run 'table_changes.sql' for database changes
+Side note: Run 'table_changes.sql' for database changes.